 - Lightly tap the brake pedal.
-When the vehicle attains the desired speed. push the COAST/SET switch and release it. - Push and hold the COAST/SET switch.
-Release the switch when the vehicle slows down to the desired speed. - Push, then guickly release the COAST/ SETT switch.
-Each time vou do this. the set speed will decrease by about 1 MPH (1.6 km/h).
+When the vehicle attains the desired speed, push the COAST/SET switch and release it. - Push and hold the COAST/SET switch.
+Release the switch when the vehicle slows down to the desired speed. - Push, then quickly release the COAST/ SETT switch.
+Each time you do this, the set speed will decrease by about 1 MPH (1.6 km/h).